Year of Publication

 - Fees increase 5% per year at all institutions.

 - FTEs increase at rates specified by CPE in accordance with enrollment goals.

 A technique called backcasting (think forecasting in reverse) was used to analyze the CPE formula by comparing past predicted number to past actual numbers.
 Results indicate that the CPE tuition revenue forecasting model was 97.4% accurate within the 10 year time period of 1997-2007 for all public post secondary institutions in Kentucky.
 However, improvements to the model can be made to make it more robust to social or economic changes within the state.

 Additionally, data were gathered from the Integrated Postsecondary Educational Database (IPEDS) on the public postsecondary institutions in Kentucky to analyze the effects of tuition increases on student applications and enrollment.
 Regression results showed that from 2000 to 2006 there was no statistically significant effect of tuition increases on student enrollments or applications for any public university in Kentucky.
 This finding is consistent with higher education literature(Heller, 1997; Leslie & Brinkman, 1987).

 These findings help independently verify the validity of the current CPE tuition revenue forecasting model as well as offer insight into student demand for higher education in the state of Kentucky.

 McCourt, Brett, "Tuition Revenue Projections and Higher Education Demand for Public Kentucky Universities" (2009).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 145.